Brown Pre-College: Life Outside the Classroom

-A Summer at Brown experience goes way beyond the classroom
+A Brown Pre-College experience goes way beyond the classroom

 Outside of class, you will make friends, attend campus events and social activities, and have time for summer fun.
-Preparing for college success continues with Summer at Brown’s extensive co-curricular activity calendar – our workshops and presentations are designed to prepare you for the transition to college-level academics.
+Preparing for college success continues with Summer@Brown’s extensive co-curricular activity calendar.

 Throughout the summer, an extensive calendar of workshops, speakers and presentations are designed to prepare you for the transition to college-level academics.
 Academic events are free of charge, and topics are repeated throughout the summer.

 Free social activities on campus include dances, movies, karaoke, talent shows, yoga, dance instruction, and much more.
 Residential Advisors also plan weekly activities for their floors designed to foster community and help students transition to college life.

 Destinations include Boston, MA, Newport, RI area beaches.
 Students are responsible for food and admission tickets.

 The diversity programs held in the BeU lounge are a gateway that provide diversity and inclusion education, resources, tools and forums to pre-college students.
 We realize that our world’s demographics are rapidly changing.
 Therefore, Residential Advisors passionate about these subjects will facilitate workshops and roundtable discussions to help students comfortably navigate the diverse world in which we live.